Jberczel/odin-projects/sockets/readme.md

 ## Web Server and Browser (from the command line)

-Building a simple Ruby web server that receives requests and sends a response based on those requests.
-You'll also create a simple browser client to issue those requests.
+**Objective:** build a simple Ruby web server that receives requests and sends a response based on those requests.
+Also create a simple browser client to issue those requests.

+**My Solution:**

 In one tab of your terminal, run `server.rb`.